ughost/v16/README.md

 	v16.use(['mainSlider', 'footerSlider']);

-This feature builds sack of parts and use each of it in order of use `.use()`
+This feature builds stack of parts and mount each of it in the order of use `.use()`.

 Important:
- - 1 call = 1 call, so if you use some part couple times engine call it couple times (it usefull too).
+ - 1 call = 1 call, so if you use some part couple times the engine call it couple times after start (it usefull too).
- - parts called by `.use()` after the engine starts (f.e. to bind some AJAX response) will be started immediately.
+ - parts called by `.use()` after the engine starts (f.e. to bind some AJAX responses) will be started immediately.
  - stack can be increased while the engine starts so one part can use another one.
+But remember if you paste smth in the stack it'll be called as last element of the stack or.. immediately because the engine can could finish start process.
- - if engine found some part which declaration type !== 'function' it will call each of method of this object (?todo: new part()).
+ - if engine found some part which declaration typeof !== 'function' it will call each of method of this object (ftw? todo: new part()).

 ### 5. gears
 This can be usefull when you want to call some part after redirect without any dirty tricks.

-Gears got simple structure where name of a gear is that what you must set in activator to "roll the gear" - in this case activator is `location.hash`, look at the definition of extremly usefull gear:
+Gears got simple structure (like the other features ;)) where name of a gear is that what you must set in activator to "roll the gear" - in this case activator is `location.hash`, look at the definition of extremely useful feature:

 	v16.newGear('thankYou', function () {
 		window.alert('Thank you for smth! :)');